Per G. Nyman

 Per Göran Nyman (born 3 May 1974) is a Swedish professional golfer.

 Nyman was born in Växjö.
 An ice hockey goal minder from the age of four, he began playing golf as a 13-year-old because he lived near the Växjö Golf Course, where he looked up to European Tour professional Klas Eriksson.
 Nyman claimed his second Challenge Tour victory when he won the Rotterdam International Open in September 2005.

+Hickory career

+After retiring from the tours, he started playing a lot of hickory golf.